Arizona State vs. Washington State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Arizona State and its opponents have scored at least 51.5 points just twice this season.
+- Arizona State and its opponents have combined for 54 points -- this matchup's over/under -- just two times this season.

-- The combined points per game average of the two teams, 56.5, is five points more than Saturday's over/under.
+- The two teams combine to average 56.5 points per game, 2.5 more than the over/under in this contest.

-- These two squads combine to allow 44 points per game, 7.5 fewer than this contest's over/under.
+- This contest's over/under is 10 points more than the 44 these two squads combine to allow per game this season.

-- The average total in Sun Devils games this season is 52.1, 0.6 points above Saturday's over/under of 51.5.
+- The Sun Devils and their opponents score an average of 52.1 points per game, 1.9 fewer than Saturday's total.

-- The 51.5-point over/under for this game is 6.8 points below the 58.3 points per game average total in Cougars games this season.
+- The 58.3 PPG average total in Cougars games this season is 4.3 points more than this game's over/under.

 Arizona State Stats and Trends

-- In Arizona State's seven games this year, it has three wins against the spread.
+- In Arizona State's seven games this season, it has three wins against the spread.

-- This season, the Sun Devils are winless ATS when entering a game as a favorite of 15 points or more.
+- The Sun Devils have been favored by 16 points or more one time this season and have not covered the spread in any of them.

-- Arizona State's games this year have eclipsed the over/under three times in six opportunities (50%).
+- Arizona State's games this year have hit the over three times in six opportunities (50%).

-- When Arizona State records more than 25.1 points, it is 3-1 against the spread and 5-0 overall.
+- Arizona State is 3-1 against the spread and 5-0 overall this season when the team puts up more than 25.1 points.

-- In games that Arizona State piles up more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- When Arizona State amasses more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have 10 giveaways this season, while the Cougars have 15 takeaways .
+- The Sun Devils have turned the ball over 10 times this season, five fewer than the Cougars have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook .